Micro-Influencer Marketing

 That said, manually sorting through spreadsheets, managing fulfillment and tracking results is next to impossible when you’re trying to do it all in-house.

-And if you need help with any (or all) of the above, Statusphere's software can help.
+And if you need to achieve all of the above, Statusphere's product seeding platform can help.

 CTA Screenshot (compressed)